If there is one constant in the ever evolving world of SEO, it’s that strong backlinks are great for your site.

 When conducting backlink quality analysis there are a number of important metrics and terminology that must be considered:

-- Total number of links – how many links are pointing towards your site.
+- Total number of links – how many links are pointing towards your website.
 Having a good number of backlinks is important, but it is more crucial to have high quality links.

-- Number of unique domains – this is the number of unique sites linking to your website, as it is good to have links from a variety of different sources.
+- Number of unique domains – this is the number of unique domains linking to your website, as it is good to have links from a variety of different sources.

 - Total links vs. unique links – if your profile has too many links coming from just a single number of sources it can look suspicious or spammy